Service User Guide

 ARMSCARE Has several residential care homes the address of which can be found on our website www.armscare.co.uk or by asking a member of staff

-If you or your family and friends need any further directions then we would be more than happy to give them.
+If you or your family and friends need any further directions, then we would be more than happy to provide them.

 2.2 OUR FACILITIES:

 ARMSCARE Homes are residential homes which cater to the elderly and those with mental health conditions.

 All our bedrooms are pleasantly furnished to ensure your comfort and safety but you are free to bring your own furniture as well as personal items such as pictures and ornaments.
 Each room has a hand-wash basin, adequate electrical sockets and lockable facilities for your personal possessions.
 There are bathrooms and toilets near all rooms.